The Legend of Butch & Sundance: Reception

 True West Magazine's Henry Cabot Beck reviewed The Legend of Butch & Sundance unfavorably stating "I don't suppose this family-friendly picture would offend anyone who wants to see a return of a Kenny Rogers-type Oater, but true buffs who want an adult and ambitious Western had best look elsewhere."
 DVD Talk's Paul Mavis called the film "an engaging comedy romance oater that holds up quite nicely against its more famous cinematic inspiration.
 Too bad this didn't sell into a series; that's a missed opportunity."
-Western Movies: A Guide to 5,105 Feature Filmss Michael R. Pitts reviewed the film with "Lame plotted TV movie lacks historical background but does have good photography."
+Western Movies: A Guide to 5,105 Feature Films" Michael R. Pitts reviewed the film with "Lame plotted TV movie lacks historical background but does have good photography."